Solving clustered low-rank semidefinite programs arising from polynomial optimization: Combining symmetry reduction and sampling

-into irreducible subrepresentations, where $\pi$ indexes a complete set of irreducible representations $\Gamma \to \mathrm{GL}(V_\pi)$ of $\Gamma$ and $H_{\pi,i}$ is equivalent to $V_\pi$.
+where $H_{\pi, i}$ is equivalent to $V_\pi$.
 Since the space of homogeneous polynomials of degree $k$ is invariant under the action of $\Gamma$, we may assume that $H_{\pi,i}$ is spanned by homogeneous polynomials of the same degree.

 Since $\Gamma$ is finite we can choose a basis $e_{\pi,1},\ldots,e_{\pi,d_\pi}$ of $V_\pi$ in which the linear operators $\pi(\gamma)$ are unitary matrices.
-We want to define bases $e_{\pi,i,1},\ldots,e_{\pi,i,d_\pi}$ of $H_{\pi,i}$ which are symmetry adapted in the sense that the restriction of $L(\gamma)$ to the invariant subspace $H_{\pi,i}$ in this basis is exactly $\pi(\gamma)$.
+We want to define bases $e_{\pi,i,1}$, $\ldots$, $e_{\pi,i,d_\pi}$ of $H_{\pi,i}$ which are symmetry adapted in the sense that the restriction of $L(\gamma)$ to the invariant subspace $H_{\pi,i}$ in this basis is exactly $\pi(\gamma)$.